 Under section 2-311 of the MGCL, a Maryland corporation generally cannot make any type of distribution to its stockholders, including a redemption or repurchase of stock in exchange for cash, other assets or indebtedness of the corporation, if, after giving effect to the distribution, the corporation would not be able to pay its debts as they become due in the usual course of business, or if the corporation's total assets would be less than the sum of the corporation's total liabilities plus, unless its charter permits otherwise (which our charter does not), the amount that would be needed, if the corporation were to be dissolved at the time of the distribution, to satisfy the preferential rights upon dissolution of stockholders whose preferential rights on dissolution are superior to those receiving the distribution.
 Notwithstanding this restriction, a Maryland corporation may make a distribution from: (i) its net earnings for the fiscal year in which the distribution is made; (ii) its net earnings for the preceding fiscal year; or (iii) the sum of its net earnings for its preceding eight fiscal quarters even if, after such distribution, the corporation's total assets would be less than its total liabilities, if, after giving effect to the distribution, the corporation would be able to pay its debts as they become due in the usual course of its business.
 The Company does not have net earnings during the current or preceding fiscal year, or over the prior eight fiscal quarters.
-As of June 30, 2022, the Company's total assets, calculated in accordance with GAAP, exceeded its total liabilities by \$3,452 million, following operating losses during the first and second quarters of 2022 of \$26.3 million, or approximately \$4.4 million per month.
-If all outstanding shares of Preferred Stock participate in the Exchange Offers, the total amount of cash payable in exchange for tendered shares of Preferred Stock would be approximately \$2.14 million, and if the minimum two-thirds (2/3rds) of the outstanding shares of each series of Preferred Stock participate in the Exchange Offers, the total amount of cash payable in exchange for tendered shares of Preferred Stock would be approximately \$1.43 million.
-On October 12, 2022, the Board of Directors determined that, based on the value of the Company's assets and liabilities and the Company's financial condition, at the time of closing of the Exchange Offers, the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions and that we will issue New Preferred Stock in lieu of cash in the Exchange Offers.
+As of March 31, 2022, the Company's total assets, calculated in accordance with GAAP, exceeded its total liabilities by \$6.745 million, following operating losses during the first quarter of 2022 of \$12 million, or approximately \$4 million per month.
+If all outstanding shares of Preferred Stock participate in the Exchange Offers, the total amount of cash payable in exchange for tendered shares of Preferred Stock would be approximately \$3.47 million, and if the minimum two-thirds of the outstanding shares of each series of Preferred Stock participate in the Exchange Offers, the total amount of cash payable in exchange for tendered shares of Preferred Stock would be approximately \$2.31 million.
+Although a final determination will be made by the Company's Board of Directors upon the expiration of the Exchange Offers based on the value of the Company's assets and liabilities and the Company's financial condition at the time of closing of the Exchange Offers, we currently anticipate that, at the time of closing of the Exchange Offers, the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions and that we will issue New Preferred Stock in lieu of cash in the Exchange Offers.

 Pursuant to Rule 13e-4 under the Exchange Act, we have filed with the SEC a Tender Offer Statement on Schedule TO (the "Schedule TO"), which contains additional information with respect to the Exchange Offers.
-In addition, we will file an amendment to the Schedule TO report any material changes in the terms of the Exchange Offers and to report the final results of the Exchange Offers as required by Exchange Act Rule 13e-4(c)(3) and 13e-4(c)(4), respectively.
+We will file an amendment to the Schedule TO report any material changes in the terms of the Exchange Offers and to report the final results of the Exchange Offers as required by Exchange Act Rule 13e-4(c)(3) and 13e-4(c)(4), respectively, including whether cash or New Preferred Stock will be issued in respect of the Series B Cash/New Preferred Stock Portion and the Series C Cash/New Preferred Stock Portion of the Preferred Stock Consideration.